doughahn/doughahn.io/projects/technical-project-manager/store-locator.md

 tags: [ 'Technical Project Manager' ]
 years: "2020-22"
 projOutcomes: "Manage 700+ locations for nationwide brand, building in ease of use such as automatic segmented data for sales team to manage workload."
-projSkills: [ "Project Management", "Requirements Definition", "Wireframing", "Flow Diagramming", "Communication", "Stakeholder Management", "Task Management", "Quality Control"  ]
+projSkills: [ "Project Management", "Requirements Definition", "Wire framing", "Flow Diagramming", "Communication", "Stakeholder Management", "Task Management", "Quality Control"  ]
 ---

 ### Maintaining Good Data with the Sales Crew

-The Bently Heritage Distillery website's store locator was a mission-critical component, but we found data wasn't being maintained to the quality needed.
+The Bently Heritage Distillery website&rsquo;s store locator was a key critical component of the website, but its data wasn&rsquo;t being maintained to the quality needed.
+We determined that the sales team needed a new process to make remediation easier.

 To understand the problem, I met with the national sales team of 22 people and heard them out, learning about their their processes so that we could build a solution that would integrate smoothly into their existing workflows.
 We knew data remediation might be part of this work, which is a task no one wants to do, so my tactic here was to acquire buy-in on the need for this work, demonstrating how it would help their sales numbers with the backing of the sales manager.
 An important output of this meeting was getting a general understanding of their data flow, which was passed to the engineering team.